Dry Stone Walling Courses.

 Dates for 2017

 Two day courses

-Each day will start at 9.30am – whilst you enjoy a cup of tea or coffee with homemade cake, Stuart will give the background of the day.
+On Saturday we will start at 9.30am, on Sunday a 10.00 start – whilst you enjoy a cup of tea or coffee with homemade cake, Stuart will give the background of the day.
 A lunch of locally prepared food will be served.
-The day will finish at 4.00pm with afternoon tea.
+The day will finish at 4.00pm on Saturday and at 3.30 on Sunday with afternoon tea.

 Cost £170 which includes refreshments on arrival, locally prepared lunches and afternoon teas on both days.

 Overnight accommodation which is extra is available either at Granary Cottage or The Straw Cottage on a self catering basis or bed and breakfast accommodation is available at one of the local farms which are within a mile of Ty Gwyn